Spider-Man (1982 video game): Release and reception

 Mark Trost of Electronic Fun with Computers & Games reviewed the game in February 1983, rating it 3 out of 4.
 He criticized it for being derivative of the 1980 arcade video game Crazy Climber, but said it was a "nice variation on the theme" with web shooting and swinging abilities, and called it "a challenging, graphically acceptable and ultimately engrossing" game.
+A review in The Video Game Update found that the graphics were disappointing compared to the first two releases from Parker Bros. and said the game would only appeal to only the real fans of Spider-Man.